Overview of Inheritance Laws in Massachusetts

 Inheritance laws in Massachusetts tell us how a person’s things are shared after they pass away.
 Here’s what you need to know:

-- Estate Planning: This means getting your money and things ready for the future.
-Good planning can lower taxes and legal costs.
+• Estate Planning: Estate Planning involves your finances and possessions for the future.
+Estate Planning can reduce your taxes and legal expenses.

 How Does the Massachusetts Probate System Work?